IcToxi/dash_weather/README.md

 # Dash Weather

 Dash Weather is a Dash component library.
+The outcome is shown in this [Gif](dw.gif).

 Get started with:
 1. Install Dash and its dependencies: https://dash.plotly.com/installation